 Our first Friday in the hospital was the weekend that I'd planned a surprise overnight date for Joe (I cancelled it while I was in labor and was a little disappointed), so we simplified it and went to one of our favorite restaurants near the hospital for dinner.
 I got all dressed up, did my hair and makeup and we escaped together.
 Those two hours that we were away together were just what we needed and I didn't even know it.
 We were able to connect in a fun way, not over the serious conversations that we'd been having for a week, and feel like life was semi-normal.
 My mom had Bensen for the night so Joe was able to stay and help with Emmy's cares and then we went home and watched a movie together.

 This past weekend's date night was simple but one that we'd been planning and looking forward to for an entire week.
 When Joe got to the hospital on Friday, we ordered pizza to be delivered a couple of hours later and then went to hang out with Emmy until it arrived.
 When our pizza arrived, we headed back to our room and had a picnic in bed while we watched an episode of Psych.
 We were going to finish our date after I got home, but Joe fell asleep while I was pumping, so that didn't happen.
 I've already got some tentative plans in the work for this coming weekend, if we are still here in the hospital.
-Watch Instagram to see what we do this weekend and in the coming months when we're stuck at home more than we usual.

 Spend time alone together daily